BerkshireT/Final/src/README.md

 pip install graphqlclient
 ```

-Run paket install in the root directory of SuperSmashSearch
+Run paket install in the root directory of SmashSearch

 ```
 paket install